sachinoliver/blog/_posts/2021-08-08-Stack-Based-Buffer-Overflow.md

 Also, these exploits can be divided into four different categories:

-    Local
+   `Local
     Remote
     DoS
-    WebApp
+    WebApp`

 ### Local Exploits

 Local exploits / Privilege Escalation exploits can be executed when opening a file.
 However, the prerequisite for this is that the local software contains a security vulnerability.
 Often a local exploit (e.g., in a PDF document or as a macro in a Word or Excel file) first tries to exploit security holes in the program with which the file was imported to achieve a higher privilege level and thus load and execute `malicious code / shellcode` in the operating system.
-The actual action that the exploit performs is called payload.
+The actual action that the exploit performs is called `payload`.

 ### Remote Exploits